 TFI International Advances Timing of 2022 Fourth Quarter Conference Call

-/EIN News/ -- MONTREAL, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- TFI International Inc. (NYSE and TSX: TFII), a North American leader in the transportation and logistics industry, today announced that its conference call discussing financial results for the fourth quarter and year ended December 31, 2022 will be held on Monday, February 6, 2023 at 5 p.m.
+MONTREAL, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- TFI International Inc. TFII, a North American leader in the transportation and logistics industry, today announced that its conference call discussing financial results for the fourth quarter and year ended December 31, 2022 will be held on Monday, February 6, 2023 at 5 p.m.
 Eastern Time.
 The Company still expects to release earnings results Monday, February 6, 2023, after market close.

 Details of conference call: